Why this project was initiated

 Bathymetric S-102 data will be a basis for new, innovative developments for safe navigation and navigational planning.
 Other areas of application such as data analysis, planning, safety and rescue operations will benefit from the use of these new standardised datasets.

-The basis for this project has been to bring together representatives from major stakeholder communities in order to demonstrate the full value chain of the new S-102 data.
+The basis for this project has been to bring together representatives from the major stakeholder communities in order to demonstrate the full value chain of the new S-102 data.